 Sylvia has also been compiling studies testing the photo-protective properties (UVA and UVB) of the oils in a laboratory setting.

 It seems like a logical thought that oils would cause skin to burn by intensifying the sun’s rays.
-What makes a difference is the content of photo-protective compounds these oils contain.
-She has confirmation that they protect from UVA and UVB, and it will be published here and on her FB page once its ready.
+What could make a difference is the content of photo-protective compounds these oils contain.
+She is seeking confirmation if they protect from UVA and UVB, and they will be published here and on her FB page once its ready.

 After working for 12 years in a luxury travel industry, Sylvia retired from working for the rich and famous to start a family.
 Becoming pregnant pushed her into researching the many chemicals our modern lives are full of and subsequently made her turn to natural and non toxic alternatives.
 She now devotes herself to being the best mom to her amazing (unvaccinated) daughter by going back to her roots of attachment parenting, growing veggies, making sourdough bread, cooking healthy pants based meals and turning to natural remedies when needed.